rglez/QT/README.md

 * **Numpy**

-If Numpy is not already present in your system, see the [recommended options](https://scipy.org/install.html)
+If Numpy is not already present in your system, see the [recommended options](https://scipy.org/install.html) to install it.

 ## Getting Started